-2. Procedures Performed on the Office's Board: (Continued)
+2. Procedures Performed on the Office's Board or Finance Committee: (Continued)

 iv.
 Observe whether the board/finance committee received written updates of the progress of resolving audit finding(s), according to management's corrective action plan at each meeting until the findings are considered fully resolved.